MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize.md

 ## -description

 Initializes the calling process to use the version of the Windows App SDK framework package that best matches the specified criteria.
-This function is intended to be used by unpackaged desktop apps.
+This function is intended to be used by non-MSIX-packaged desktop apps.

 ## -parameters